 People have searched for the truth about dinosaurs for centuries.
 While previous generations may have considered them dragon remnants or fossils placed into the ground by God to test humanity's faith, the real picture has become clearer with each new dinosaur discovery.
-Research has also illuminated the similarities between dinosaurs and birds - dinosaurs had feathers, among other bird-like traits.
+Research has also illuminated the similarities between dinosaurs and birds - namely, dinosaurs had feathers, among other bird-like traits.

 Several of the most important questions, like learning how dinosaurs behaved or what they looked and sounded like, have ambiguous answers at best.
 Dino researchers have dug up fossils and examined them for generations, but now some question the validity of a few widely believed conclusions.
-Along with the discovery of many new dinosaur species, our knowledge about dinosaurs has completely changed.
-Check out the most shocking facts about these giants.
+This is happening across the field, with new archaeological discoveries constantly challenging our long-held notions about the ancient, and prehistoric, world.